suzannejmatthews/PDC-Unplugged/content/activities/ParallelAddition.md

 * Comprehend Speedup: Recognize the use of parallelism either to solve a given problem instance faster or to solve larger instance in the same time (strong and weak scaling)
 * Apply Dependencies: Observe how dependencies constrain the execution order of subcomputations --- thereby lifting one from the limited domain of "embarrassing parallelism" to more complex computational structures
-* Comprehend Divide & conquer (parallel aspects): Observe, via tree-structured examples such as merge-sort . . . how the same structure that enables divide and conquer (sequential) algorithms exposes opportunities for parallel computation
+* Apply Divide & conquer (parallel aspects): Recognize that the same structure that enables divide and conquer (sequential) algorithms exposes opportunities for parallel computation.
 * Know Selection: Observe algorithms for finding order statistics, notably min and max.
 Understand that selection can always be accomplished by sorting but that direct algorithms may be simpler.
 * Comprehend/Apply Communication: Understand --- via hands-on experience --- that inter-processor communication is one of the most challenging aspects of PDC.